VolgaCTF/volgactf-final-devenv/README.md

-# Themis Finals devenv
+# VolgaCTF Final devenv

-A platform to develop & test a service checker
+A platform to develop & test an A/D CTF service and its checker.

 ## Prerequisites
 - *nix compatible system
 - [Docker Compose](https://docs.docker.com/compose/)
 - Python 3

-## A general look
+## A general outlook
 This repository contains a docker-compose configuration for several containers, namely `redis`, `master`, `checker` and `service`, which provide a development and testing environment.

 ## Network